openhwgroup/core-v-mcu/fpga/README.md

 ```
 $ vivado  (note: if using Labtools Edition, use vivado_lab)
 ```
-Open the Hardware Manager
+Select `Open the Hardware Manager`
-Open Target
+Click `Open Target`-->`Auto Connect`
-Program Device (use one of the pre-built bitstream files in the `$PULP/fpga/cv32e40p_bitstreams` directory)
+Click `Program Device` (use one of the pre-built bitstream files in the `$PULP/fpga/cv32e40p_bitstreams` directory

-Once the bitstream has been programmed, quit Vivado.
+Once the bitstream has been programmed, the `Done` LED on the board should turn green.
+Quit Vivado.

 2. Connect to the serial/UART.
 In a terminal window:
 ```